kelbyludwig/kel.bz/content/post/lll.md

 represent our lattice basis.
 Ignoring the `while` loop for a second, the first step is the swap step.
 The swap step ensures that the length of `v1` is smaller than `v2`.
-Among other things, this will ensure that the result of `gauss_reduction` will be ordered according to length, [which helps with some of the proofs](#stumped) that ensure this algorithm works well.
+Among other things, this will ensure that the result of `gauss_reduction` will be ordered according to length [which helps with some of the proofs](#stumped) that ensure this algorithm works well.

 So what does `m` represent? `m` is the scalar projection of `v2` onto `v1` (the